nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 operations of BadMaths such as the notes and calculation operations and functionalities.

 The methods that are in the Ui class are as follows:
-`printIncorrectFormatEnteredelevant ()`: prints out a warning message to alert the user that an incorrect command format for badMaths has been entered.
+`printIncorrectFormatEntered()`: prints out a warning message to alert the user that an incorrect command format for badMaths has been entered.

 `printNegativeAmplitudeEntered()`: prints out a warning message to alert that the user has input a negative amplitude.